AnurupGuha/google_ML_crashcourse/google_mlcourse.md

          - it penalizes the sum of the absolute values of the weights
          - by doing this, the model is still encouraged to be very sparse
        - L2 regularization would also drive the weights to be small, but won't make them exactly zero.
+       - In other words, L2 and L1 penalize weights differently:
+         - L2 penalizes weight^2
+         - L1 penalizes abs(weight)
+       - Consequently, L2 and L1 have different derivatives:
+         - the derivative of L2 is 2*weight
+           - One can think of the derivative of L2 as a force that removes x% of weight everytime.
+At any rate, L2 does not              normally drive weights to zero

+         - the derivative of L1 is a constant whose value is independent of weight
+           - One can think of the derivative of L1 as a force that subtracts some constant from the weight everytime.
+Thanks              to absolute values, L1 has a discontinuity at 0, which causes subtaction results that cross 0 to become zeroed              out.

+         - L1 regularization, penalizing the absolute value of all the weights, turns out to be quite efficient for wide                models